 As you will be aware, the Government has set up an independent review of public sector pensions including the LGPS, chaired by Lord Hutton.
-This review has looked at issues such as affordability, fairness, impact on mobility and plurality of current public service provision.
+This review will look at issues such as affordability, fairness, impact on mobility and plurality of current public service provision.

-The review has recommended a change from a final salary to a career average revalued earnings (CARE) benefit structure.
-This could have far-reaching effects on the Fund.
+Ultimately, this review may or may not recommend changes to the LGPS.
+These could have far-reaching effects on the Fund.
 However, at this point in time the possibilities are so wide-ranging that it would be inappropriate to make any allowance for this in the results of this particular valuation.
 If that situation changes then we will keep you informed of the likely impact of any proposals from Lord Hutton on the Fund's financial position, as and when they arise.